 The Most Honourable Legion of the Eagle of Christ was re-established under the blessing of Pope St. John Paul II as a noble company by the Etrurian household and a group of Papal knights as a successor to the ancient Roman Legion of the Eagle.
 Its re-establishment took place on the 900th anniversary of the First Crusade.

 The original "Legion of the Eagle" was a military unit of the Roman Empire tasked with defending the Empire against the barbarians and refers to the Legio IX Hispana (Spanish Legion), which was founded by Julius Caesar and re-activated by Caesar Augustus.
 It served mainly in Spain, Britain, and Germany.
 Their principal headquarters became York.
 Although their mascot was a bull, the eagle refers to the Roman eagle carried by all Roman legions.
 They earned their name, Hispana (Hispanic), during the Cantabrian Wars in Spain.
-Its Spanish home is León, its Germanic home is Speyer in the historic Duchy of Franconia, and its Italian home is Aquilea in the historic sovereign Patriarchate of Aquilea in Imperial Italy.
+Its Spanish home is Leˇn, its Germanic home is Speyer in the historic Duchy of Franconia, and its Italian home is Aquilea in the historic sovereign Patriarchate of Aquilea in Imperial Italy.
 The Legion was formally consecreated to Our Lord in 2020.
 In addition to the patronage of Christ, the patron saint of the Legion is Saint Patrick, the British Roman best known as Apostle to the Irish.
 The principle feast days are those of Corpus Christi, the Sacred Heart, and St. Patrick.

 Through the gift of Emperor Constantine the Great, the Roman Church became heir and successor to the Roman Empire.
 The Christian knights defended the Church, in part through the Crusades against the infidels.
 The Most Honourable Legion of the Eagle was joined with the Orders of St. Stephen and Mary Immaculate in 2021 and is under the patronage of the Anglican Patriarchate (Anglican Rite Roman Catholic Church) and the Gallo-Russo-Byzantine Catholicate and the leadership of the Etrurian Royal Household.
-Because all Companions in all categories are considered honourary cousins to His Holiness and Eminence the Papa-Prince of Rome, today all Bailiffs and Knights/Dames Grand Cross are likewise considered honourary cousins to His Holiness and Eminence the Papa-Prince of Rome.
+Because Companions of Justice are considered honourary cousins to His Holiness the Papa-Catholicos of Rome-Ruthenia, today all Bailiffs Grand Cross are likewise considered honourary cousins to His Holiness the Papa-Catholicos of Rome-Ruthenia.